lexhacke/VisionTransformer-Autoencoder/README.md

 - **Dataset**:
     Trained on the MSCOCO 2017 dataset
 - **Architecture**:
-    Encoder, Decoder architecture featuring a Vision Transformer, patchifying the image into 16x16 patch tokens before passing the token sequence through spatially-aware transformer blocks, embedded via RoPE <br>
+    Encoder, Decoder architecture featuring a Vision Transformer, patchifying the image into 16x16 patch tokens before passing the token sequence through spatially-aware transformer blocks, embedded via RoPE
     (Rotary Position Embeddings) as per Su et al. Finally, the sequence is compressed to a 16x16x16 latent.
-The decoder consists of mostly the same architecture, but backwards, decompressing the 16x16x16 <br>
-    latent into a sequence of tokens, passing it through spatially-aware transformer blocks, then linearly projecting the tokens back to image space.
+The decoder consists of mostly the same architecture, but backwards, decompressing the 16x16x16 latent into a sequence of tokens, passing it through spatially-aware transformer blocks, then linearly projecting the tokens back to image space.
 - **Training**:
     1) VGG Perceptual Loss as per Zhang et al., 2018 [[arXiv](https://arxiv.org/abs/1801.03924)] <br>